 - Remove gently so that they do not break.
 Serve immediately or store in an air-tight container.
 Enjoy!

 This besan burfi stays good at room temperature for up to 2-3 weeks.
-It is great, healthy-ish treat for kids, and can be pack for on-the-go activities or lunch boxes.
+It is a great, healthy-ish treat for kids and can be packed for on-the-go activities or lunch boxes.

 Measure: When making Indian sweets, I highly recommend measuring using a scale for the best results.
 In the recipe, I've given gram measurements.